MattHatwey/Manemo/chapter5.md

 Mist watched the city return to its glory.
 She was happy that everything was being fixed.

+Rigel thought of his life.
+He laughed at how strange his life was.

 Bubble smiled.
 She looked at Sirius and laughed.

 Sirius smiled.
 She looked at Bubble and laughed.